Ircam-WAM/improtech-website/pages/Program.md

 This presentation will mainly focus on the Philiris composition for piano, motion capture and transducers.
 The different sections of the piece will be presented from a technical and compositional point of view.
 Examples of the interaction between the real and virtual piano linked to motion capture, sound synthesis and real time treatments through transducers within the piano and the notion of "double" will be presented.
 It will also show examples of Antescofo, score follower and programming language software, for the creation of real-time processes and interaction in relation with the notions of acoustic spaces, improvisation and gestures.

-***18:30***
-#### Improvisation with Motion Sensors and Live coding: Combining Dance and Instrumental Improvisation
-Ioannis Zannos

-This workshop introduces techniques of improvisation with wearable movement sensors combined with live coding.
-Movement sensors based on IMU (Inertial Measurement Units) are used to measure the movement of a performer.
-The motion data is transmitted to computer over wifi, and live coding is used to control the generation of sound in SuperCollider and graphics on the Godot Gaming engine.
-The workshop shows how to use the sc-hacks library in order to program and modify the response of the system to sensor data.
-Techniques for sending the control data to remote locations over the internet are shown.
-This enables joint performance from several different remote locations.
-At each location the data sent from all performers is used to synthesize the audiovisual performance.

 <br>
 <br>